So Billy Crystal yesterday said, stop shoving gay sex scenes in my face.

 Rush, the Saudis did it.

-I've even I've even heard you explain it, Rush, the Saudis are trying to wipe out fracking.
+The Saudis are trying to wipe out fracking.

-How'd they do it unseen for a year?
+How did they do it unseen for a year?

-And if they were doing it, and everybody knew they were doing it, why didn't people guess where it was going to end up?
+And if they were doing it and everybody knew they were doing it, why didn't people guess where it was going to end up?

-I mean, it was at 102, then it was at 90, and then it ended up at 85, and then 80, it kept going down it.
+I mean, it was at 102, then it was at 90, and then it ended up at 85, and then 80.

 And nobody at any point had any idea where it was going to end up.

-Wherever they need it to stop, just below the number that the U.S. needs to make it profitable to get it, that's where it'll stop.
+And if the Saudis are behind it and they want to destroy fracking, it's, okay, it's going to stop at around 60, wherever they need it to stop, just below the number that the U.S. needs to make it profitable to get it, that's where it'll stop.

 Oh, wait a minute.